AngangGuo/blog/content/posts/2022/Notes - Hugo Relearn Theme Usage.md

 draft: false
 ---

-Learn(and Relearn) theme works with a page tree structure to organize content:
+Hugo [Relearn](https://github.com/McShelby/hugo-theme-relearn) theme works with a page tree structure to organize content:
 All contents are pages, which belong to other pages.

 ## Create a new site